 Even today, the busway-based scheme can provide a better public transport service than the 'Doncaster Railway' and at a far lower construction cost and operating cost.

-The 2002 book by Rob Morgan contains fifty ideas on how to relocate parking out of the left lane on Melbourne's arterial roads.
+This 2002 book by Rob Morgan contains fifty ideas on how to relocate parking out of the left lane on Melbourne's arterial roads.
+It's referenced in Section 9.1 of Austroads' Guide to Traffic Management, Part 11 Parking Management Techniques (Reference: Morgan, R 2002)

 This book contains Funding Ideas, Legislative and Enforcement Ideas, Town Planning Ideas, Simple Ideas, Signs and Lines Ideas, Engineering Ideas, Complementary Ideas and Route Management Ideas.

-Given we are still living with many Clearways that operate over the same times of day as in the 1960s, this book is as relevant today as it was when first published.
+Given that in Melbourne we are still living with many Clearways that operate over the same times of day as in the 1960s, this book is as relevant today as it was when first published.

 In this 2002 paper for an ITE (Institute of Transportation Engineers) conference in Melbourne, Rob Morgan summarises the issues and ideas in his book on this topic.
 He also expands on some of the more important issues, like charging for all parking in traffic lanes on arterial roads, establishing municipal parking funds, spending parking revenue on parking infrastructure, and changing local government powers and responsibilities.